Gynecological Cancers: Types, Symptoms, and Treatment

 Ovarian cancer is another common gynecological cancer.
 There are three types of it: epithelial ovarian cancer, germ cell cancer, and stromal cell cancer.
 Of these, epithelial ovarian cancer is the most common one accounting for about 85 percent of all ovarian cancers.

-Some common symptoms of ovarian cancer are:
+Some common ovarian cancer symptoms are:

 - Extreme and sudden onset of bloating.